romkatv/powerlevel10k/README.md

 ```zsh
 time (repeat 1000 zsh -dfis <<< 'source ~/powerlevel10k/powerlevel10k.zsh-theme')
 ```

+NOTE: This measures time to first *complete prompt*.
+Powerlevel10k can also display a [limited prompt](#what-is-instant-prompt) before the full-featured prompt is ready.

 Running this command with `~/powerlevel10k` as the current directory on the same machine as in the [prompt benchmark](#is-it-really-fast) takes 29 seconds (29 ms per invocation).
 This is about 6